 About Isaac Kofi Maafo

-Isaac Kofi Maafo is Co-Founder of DigiTransact AI and a distinguished thought leader in African AI innovation.
+Isaac Kofi Maafo is Managing Partner/CEO of DigiTransact AI and a distinguished thought leader in African AI innovation.
 He holds certifications from Stanford University in AI strategy and governance, and has been nominated for the Ghana AI Awards 2025 in the "Leaders in AI" category at the Kofi Annan ICT Centre.
 Won an award for being the runner-up at the 2025 TICON Africa Awards which celebrates the continent's top ICT Innovators in the category: AI & Emerging Tech Innovation Award.
 Isaac specializes in AI ethics, digital transformation, and creating 100+ custom GPTs for various African sectors.

 Stay Updated